 Means another new world inside the world.
-You get to see a different view at each new turn of this valley.
+You get to see a different view at each new turn in this valley.

 Spiti Valley is open to tourists only 250 days a year.
-In the remaining 100 days, there is heavy snowfall here.
+In the remaining 100 days, there will be heavy snowfall here.
 Because of this snowfall, it is impossible for an ordinary car to come here.

 But if one really wants to do something stormy and enjoy a different level of adventure, then you can come here to Spiti Valley by taking a 4-by-4 car.

-Snow starts falling in Spiti Valley from October onwards, and this snowfall continues throughout the winter.
+Snow starts falling in Spiti Valley from October onward, and this snowfall continues throughout the winter.
 Now let’s talk about how Spiti Valley makes you feel.

 Spiti Valley provides the best of nature’s beauty, a clean environment, and a real adventure experience.
 Like I told you.
 The Spiti Valley is a cold desert.
 And it is known as Spiti Valley Cold Desert in English.

 That’s why you experience freezing temperatures here in all seasons.
-But in summer the temperature is definitely a bit pleasant as compared to other seasons.
+But in summer, the temperature is definitely a bit more pleasant as compared to other seasons.

-The temperature of Spiti Valley during summer ranges from 0-15 degrees Celsius.
-Winters in Spiti are extremely cold.
+The temperature of the Spiti Valley during the summer ranges from 0 to 15 degrees Celsius.
+The winters in Spiti are extremely cold.

 Spiti Valley is one of the coldest and most beautiful places in the country.
-About 6 months of the year i.e. summer season is such that when Spiti is directly accessible via motorway.
+About 6 months of the year, i.e., the summer season, are when Spiti is directly accessible via motorway.